solds-zz/google-homepage/README.md

-A replica of the Google home page.
+My interpretation of the Google homepage.